 Therapeutic education is the name we apply to the multitude of programs that support our mission of building hope, success, and well-being through education and advocacy for children with special needs.

-Our Therapeutic Martial Arts program is the cultural heart of our schools and one of the pillars of our organization with its emphasis on respect, self-discipline, and perseverance.
+Our Therapeutic Martial Arts program is the cultural heart of our schools and our organization with its emphasis on respect, self-discipline, and perseverance.
 Students get martial arts classes that take place in the school’s Dojo where these concepts are made concrete.
 The Sensei becomes a role model and a valuable resource when students are struggling with their behavior.

 - Safety includes physical and emotional safety.